dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w014-schemas/IpldSchemas.md

     lineageTree &Lineage     # Must allow merging of N parents turnoversTree &Turnovers
     genesis Address
-    contents &PulseContents
+    contents &Dmz
 }
 ```

 ## Pulse

-The Pulse actual is an array of signatures that satisfy the configuration of the `PulseContents` that the signatures sign off on.
+The Pulse actual is an array of signatures that satisfy the configuration of the `Dmz` that the signatures sign off on.

 The CID of the first Pulse is the chainId.